Chart Color Schemes

 Eatons Hill has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch's analysis indicates Eatons Hill's population is approximately 8,022 as of February 2026.
-This figure represents an increase of 200 individuals (2.6%) since the 2021 Census, which recorded a population of 7,822.
-The change is inferred from ABS' estimated resident population of 8,022 in June 2024 and one validated new address post-Census date.
-This results in a density ratio of 880 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Natural growth contributed approximately 53.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Eatons Hill's population is around 8,022 as of Feb 2026.
+This reflects an increase of 200 people (2.6%) since the 2021 Census, which reported a population of 7,822 people.
+The change is inferred from the estimated resident population of 8,022 from the ABS as of June 2024 and an additional 1 validated new address since the Census date.
+This population level equates to a density ratio of 880 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 53.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population dynamics anticipate a median increase, with Eatons Hill expected to grow by 430 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 5.4% over 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to grow by 430 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 5.4% in total over the 17 years.

 Frequently Asked Questions - Population